dbybanez/100-days-of-code/r1-log.md

 ### R1D69
 Modal works but it doesn't have any animation.
 And I can't dismiss the modal by clicking outside the box.
 I'll explore more about it later.
 In the meantime, I'll continue working on the backend.

+### R1D70
+Learning OOP in Java.
+Taking a break from my mini project.
+I should really start working on my school project, which is to make a face detection app.